 Bought really beautiful plums for such a sweet price last week that I decided to try a knockoff version of the spicy plum jam that was given to us by my soon-to-be mother-in-law last year.
 Although I did not have the recipe, I’d say the concept is heavily borrowed from her (credit where credit is due).
 And.just.wow.

 Everyone knows cinnamon and plums are BFFs, but this jam is in a whole different league.
-Ginger-effing-bread spice, guys!
+Ginger-effing-bread spice!
 That’s right.
 The house smelled like Christmas on an August afternoon while I was making it, hence the adverb festive.
 My long time fav is Kotányi’s spice mix – good news that they went international so you can probably buy it locally.
+Or you can always mix your own.

 This preserve was ready in a fraction of the time required for the old-fashioned variety (sugar and some natural preservative needs to be added in return).
 I’d love to tell you an exact time, but it depends… so I just say this: look for the jellying point to determine when your preserves are done.